 As a Teach First Brand Manager you will be working with a variety of university stakeholders.
 We look for those that can build relationships quickly, giving value and respect to others to get the best out of them and to leverage support on campus.

 Communicating clearly while listening and responding appropriately is very important as a Brand Manager.
 You will need to adapt your style in different situations and contribute as a great team player.
 You will be required to communicate with others verbally on a regular basis and will need to be persuasive in your interactions with others to influence their decision making.

 Personal development is vital early in your career.
-You will need to be aware of your performance, your strengths and your weaknesses and will need to be realistic in what and how you can do better.
+You will need to be aware of your performance, your strengths and your weaknesses and will need to be realistic in what you can do better and how.

 Planning and organising